 Colon Cancer Survival Rates

-The overall five-year relative colon cancer survival rate for 1996-2002 was 64.1 percent.
-The five-year relative survival rates by race and sex were:
+The corresponding five-year relative colon cancer survival rates were: